Powers of Edge Ideals with Linear Quotients: Linear quotient computations

 \begin{ex}(\verb|findLinearOrderings| with $I(\mathcal{A}_6)$) As expected from \cite{Fro90} (see also \cite{HW11}), we observe that $I(\mathcal{A}_6)$ does not admit linear quotients.
 Furthermore, we find a most linear ordering for $\mathcal{A}_6$ and consequently, a subgraph $G$ of $\mathcal{A}_6$ of largest size whose edge ideal $I(G)=(x_4x_6,\, x_3x_6,\, x_2x_6,\, x_3x_5,\, x_2x_5,\,x_2x_4)$ admits linear quotients.
 This gives some indication of how close $I(\mathcal{A}_6)$ is to admitting linear quotients.

-In the next example we consider the second power of the anticycle on six vertices, which admits linear quotients as proved in Theorem \ref{anticycle-theorem}.
+In the next example we consider the second power of $I(\mathcal{A}_6)$, which admits linear quotients as proved in Theorem \ref{anticycle-theorem}.
 We use \texttt{findLinearOrderings} to exhibit a linear quotient ordering. \end{ex}

 \begin{ex}(\verb|findLinearOrderings| with $I(\mathcal{A}_6)^2$) \end{ex} As desired we find a linear quotient ordering of $I(A_6)^2$.
-Moreover, we note that this ordering is quite different from $O_6^{(2)}$ (see Example \ref{getquotientex}), demonstrating that linear quotient orderings need not be unique.
+Moreover, this ordering is different from $O_6^{(2)}$ (see Example \ref{getquotientex}), demonstrating that linear quotient orderings need not be unique.